For over 100 years, WRJ has annually published the Art Calendar to showcase Jewish artists and to give them a larger and more knowledgeable audience.

 The Progressive Jewish Alliance created this interdisciplinary book about garment industry sweatshops that draw upon Jewish tradition, American history and current world events to provide a holistic look at one of the most serious injustices afflicting contemporary society.

-Focused on asserting a progressive Jewish presence in California, Bend the Arc is a leader on workers’ rights issues, including the rights of domestic workers and low-wage workers.
+Focused on asserting a progressive Jewish presence in California and New York, Bend the Arc is a leader on workers’ rights issues, including the rights of domestic workers and low-wage workers.